ngduc/react-setup/CONTRIBUTING.md

   generation

 ### Scope
 The scope could be anything specifying place of the commit change.
-For example: homepage, about, router, server, build, etc...
+For example: component, homepage, about, router, server, build, etc...

 ### Subject
 The subject contains succinct description of the change: